SaneBow/fewer-ctf-tools/README.md

 ### Why?

 I know, I know.
 There already exists some perfect lists, like [this](https://github.com/apsdehal/aWEsoMe-cTf) and [this](https://github.com/zardus/ctf-tools), but those lists are **too perfect**.
 I mean they almost include every tool you can find online.
 If you are a beginner like me, you may spend a lifetime trying and learning each of them.
-Even if don't need them all, say if you only need the tool for a specific type of CTF puzzle, you may find yourself spending a lifetime choosing among similar tools.

 ### What's in this list:

 **One** tool for each category of CTF puzzles that are **commonly** seen.

-This list tries to make the chosen tool the most powerful and representative one for solving particular type of CTF puzzle.
+This list tries to make the chosen tool the most powerful and representative one for solving each particular type of CTF puzzle.

 ### What will not be included in this list: